-There are also ten years of blog archives which you can read by choosing a month in the drop-down box in the right hand sidebar.
-Or you can check out the My Story page where I am slowly pulling out a collection of posts that give a quick overview of the past five years.
+There are also twelve years of blog archives which you can read by choosing a month in the drop-down box in the right hand sidebar.
+Or you can check out the My Story page where I am slowly pulling out a collection of posts that give a quick overview of the past few years.

 I’m honored that you’ve taken the time to stop by and visit me, and I hope that you find something here to help support you in your journey.

 Please feel free to contact me here.
 I look forward to hearing from you.

 Blessings on your journey.
 You are never alone.